programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ### Import the demo repo
 To make sure you're working from the same files and settings as we are, this lesson will have you work from a demo set of code[^5].

-1. Download a ZIP file of the code we'll work from by clicking on [this link](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/collaborative-blog-with-jekyll-github/CollabDemo-gh-pages.zip).
+Download a ZIP file of the code we'll work from by clicking on [this link](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/collaborative-blog-with-jekyll-github/CollabDemo-gh-pages.zip).
 This code represents the end state of the site produced by the previous *Programming Historian* lesson on Jekyll.

-2. Log into GitHub.
+Log into GitHub.
 On the upper lefthand of [https://github.com], click on the green "New" button.

     {% include figure.html filename="groupblogging-new-demo-repo.png" caption="Screenshot of the creating a new repository" %}

-<a id="name-your-repo"></a>3.
-In the "Repository name" field, write a short name for your repository (we recommend "collabdemo", as this matches the demo repo we set up).
+<a id="name-your-repo"></a>In the "Repository name" field, write a short name for your repository (we recommend "collabdemo", as this matches the demo repo we set up).

-4. Skip all other options on the page and click on the green "Create repository" button at the bottom of the page.
+Skip all other options on the page and click on the green "Create repository" button at the bottom of the page.

-5. Under the "Quick setup" section, click the "uploading an existing file" link.
+Under the "Quick setup" section, click the "uploading an existing file" link.

 {% include figure.html filename="groupblogging-import-demo-zip.png" caption="Screenshot of the link to upload the demo ZIP file" %}

-6. Double-click on the ZIP file to unzip/decompress it.
+Double-click on the ZIP file to unzip/decompress it.
 Inside the resulting folder, select all the files at once and drag them onto the screen (where it says "drag files here").
 Click the green "Commit changes" button at the bottom left.

-7. GitHub will return you to the main page for your repository, now complete with all your uploaded files.
+GitHub will return you to the main page for your repository, now complete with all your uploaded files.
 We have one last thing to do - we need to make a new branch (copy of our files) "gh-pages" that GitHub will specifically use for publishing your site.
 Click the "branch:master" button, type in "gh-pages", and then click the button that appears offering to create a gh-pages branch for you.

 {% include figure.html filename="create-gh-pages-branch.png" caption="Creating a gh-pages branch in the GitHub interface" %}